Diluted EPS

 In this example, your company will conclude that the call option is not a derivative since the value of the option does not depend on an underlying variable — it always has a fair value of zero.
 Therefore, as far as the call option between your company and your investment bank is concerned, the assumed conversion of the employee options will not have any consequential effect to the profit or loss.
 No numerator adjustment is needed to the EPIS.

 Continuing the above scenario, to reduce its exposure to an increase in the market price of its shares when the options become exercisable, your company enters into a share swap with your bank.
 Your company (1) takes a notional loan from the bank, with the principal amount equal to the purchase price of a notional number of shares at a notional share price; (2) pays interest on the notional loan and the bank pays dividends on the notional number of shares when your company declares dividends; and (3) may change the number of notional shares implicit in the notional loan by notifying the bank in advance, and has the intention of reducing the notional shares in line with the reduction in share options outstanding.
-The difference between the notional price and the market price of shares is refunded by the bank if the the number of shares decreases.
-The difference between the notional price and the market price of shares needs to be topped by your company if the number of shares increases.
+The difference between the notional price and the market price of shares is refunded by the bank if the number of shares decreases.
+The difference between the notional price and the market price of shares needs to be topped up by your company if the number of shares increases.

 Your company may intend to adjust the notional amount under the swap arrangement to hedge the share-based payment liability, the adjustment is not automatic and your company has the discretion to adjust its exposure.